beet-software/dorm/docs/docs/reference/03-framework-contracts.md

 ## Repository contracts

-Repository<Data, Model, I, Q> combines SingleReadOperation, BatchReadOperation, ModelRepository, and DataRepository.
+Repository<Data, Model, I, Q, C> combines SingleReadOperation, BatchReadOperation, ModelRepository, and DataRepository. `C` is the creation type accepted by that entity.

 ### Read contracts